neopixl/tech-radar/radar/2025-07-24/luxon.md

 ---
 title: luxon
 ring: adopt
-quadrant: React
+quadrant: react
-tags: [react, react-native, date-time, utilities]
+tags: [react, react-native, utilities]
 ---
 Luxon is a modern JavaScript date and time library built by the Moment.js team, designed to handle date manipulation, formatting, and parsing.
 It offers a clean, immutable API, supports internationalization, and is optimized for performance.
 In React Native, Luxon simplifies working with dates across time zones, making it ideal for apps requiring robust date handling.